 Federal transportation funding is administered by the U.S. Department of Transportation (U.S. DOT) and authorized by Federal transportation bills.
-The most recent transportation funding bill, Fixing America's Surface Transportation Act (FAST Act), was signed into law in 2015.
+The most recent transportation funding bill, Infrastructure Investment and Jobs Act (IIJA), was signed into law in 2021.

-Much of the funding available through the U.S. DOT's Highway Trust Fund is allocated to California based on the state's population.
+The law authorizes \$1.2 trillion for transportation and infrasturcutre investment for the nation. \$550 billion goes towards new formula and discretionary programs.
+Much of the formula funding available through the U.S. DOT's Highway Trust Fund is allocated to California based on the state's population.
 The State of California, in turn, distributes those funds to local agencies by formula or through competitive grant programs.
 For instance, the majority of the federally funded Surface Transportation Program funding in California is programmed through the STIP (Statewide Transportation Improvement Program).
 Additionally, California's Active Transportation Program consolidated most of the Federal and state funding sources for bicycle and pedestrian projects.

-There are two Federal discretionary grant programs available for local agencies to apply for funding.
-These include the Better Utilizing Investments to Leverage Development program (BUILD-formerly TIGER) and the Infrastructure for Rebuilding America program (INFRA-formerly FASTLANE).
-Highlighted below in Table 7.1, these programs provide opportunities for the Inland Empire CMCP cities and regional entities to apply for substantial funding amounts for regionally significant projects.
+Highlighted below in Table 7.1, these federal funding programs provide opportunities for the Inland Empire CMCP cities and regional entities to apply for substantial funding amounts for regionally significant projects.